How Do I: work remotely now and into the future

 6. Am I treated well?

-What factors matter to you when you evaluate work opportunities?
+What matters most to you when evaluating any work opportunity?

 How do I: work remotely